-- Cooperation with PRTs allowed Japan to extend civilian assistance to areas where Japanese aid workers could not have direct involvement (such assistance as primary education, vocational training, health and sanitation, reservoirs, levees, etc.) - A total of 143 Grassroots Human Security grant projects in cooperation with 16 PRTs - Japan has collaborated closely with a Lithuanian-led PRT in Chaghcharan and provided assistance.
+- Cooperation with PRTs allowed Japan to extend civilian assistance to areas where Japanese aid workers could not have direct involvement (such assistance as primary education, vocational training, health and sanitation, reservoirs, levees, etc.) - A total of 143 Grassroots Human Security grant projects in cooperation with 16 PRTs - Japan has collaborated closely with a Lithuanian-led PRT in Chaghcharan and provided assistance (PRT in Chaghcharan was closed at the end of August 2013.).